 In Year 4, children count in multiples of 6, 7, 9, 25 and 1000.
 The non-statutory guidance suggests that pupils use factors and multiples to recognise equivalent fractions and simplify where appropriate (for example, 6/9 = 2/3 or 1/4 = 2/8).

 The National Curriculum states that Year 5 pupils should be taught to identify multiples and solve problems involving multiplication and division including using their knowledge of multiples.

 Common multiples are not introduced until Year 6.
 Year 6 pupils are expected to use common multiples to express fractions in the same denomination and to solve problems involving unequal sharing and grouping using knowledge of fractions and multiples.

 How do lowest common multiples relate to other areas of maths?

-Lowest common multiples are useful when needing to express fractions in the same denomination (required when adding or subtracting, ordering or comparing fractions).
+Lowest common multiples are useful when needing to express fractions in the same denomination (required when going through the process of how to add fractions and how to subtract fractions, ordering or comparing fractions).
 For example, to calculate 3/5 + 1/6, we’d need to find the common denominator by calculating the lowest common multiple of 5 and 6 (30).
 We can then convert the fractions to 18/30 + 5/30 = 23/30.